 Here is a set of four Pick Up Stick coasters – each coaster is 10cm x 10cm, and I can make them larger or smaller if you like.

 I have created this same design with black strips on the opaque white and it’s called “Scaffolding”: you can see it here on black cloth and white.
 (This is 20cm x 20cm.)

 I wonder what colours you’d like to see put together?
 If you’d like me to create one for you, please let me know.
-I look forward to hearing from you, and thank you for reading to the end.
+I look forward to hearing from you, and thank you for reading about Pick Up Sticks.